ICELAND – Trekking in the East Fjords

 The dates can be also flexible, arranged on your request

-Duration: 5 days of Trekking in East Fjords ( 2 days driving the South coast from East to West – back to Keflavík Airport, 2 days with flights, so we count 9 days for the entire trip)
+Duration: 10 days total, 8 full days in Iceland, 5 days of Trekking in East Fjords ( 3 days driving the South coast from East to West – back to Keflavík Airport, 1 day we spend in the Capital town Reykjavik)

 Accommodation: in mountain huts